Six Questions About Money: An Interview With Blogger, Author, YouTuber & CFP Jeff Rose

 Our culture is so caught up in living like the Kardashians that we fool ourselves into thinking that 1.
 We need to buy a new <fill in the blank> and 2.
 We can actually afford it.

 Having new things may bring immediate gratification, but the long-term effects of those choices are disastrous.

 If you’d like to connect with Jeff you can check out his new book, Soldier of Finance.
-You can also watch his awesome videos about personal finance, read his blog Good Financial Cents, or follow him on Twitter or Facebook.
+You can also watch his awesome videos about personal finance, read his blog Good Financial Cents and Life Insurance by Jeff, or follow him on Twitter or Facebook.

-It’s Carrie again wondering what you’ve done to effectively organize your finances or to teach your children about giving.
+It’s PocketYourDollars again wondering what you’ve done to effectively organize your finances or to teach your children about giving.